Join other trail-blazing young adults in getting monthly career & financial tips, written by those who have succeeded before.

 Review Your Data Plan

 Who am I kidding?
-Of course I try to one-up with my kakis on Instagram or Snapchat.
+Of course I try to one-up with my kakis on Instagram.
 My buddies and I enjoy this bit of the FOMO part; and the competition actually makes us, bizarrely, more close.
 Just be wary, though, of the amount of data it consumes.
 Your attempt to match that super-awesome restaurant photo might just skyrocket your next phone bill.

 Note that it's not necessarily cheaper to change to a plan giving you more leeway.
 If you're not planning to upgrade your mobile plan, this useful list tells you how much you're actually consuming from popular apps like Spotify, YouTube and Netflix; and it teaches you how to switch from auto- to low-resolution settings to conserve your precious GBs.